AntJanus/proverbs-app/content/post.md

 -----
 proverbs[]: A hundred programmers won't make a two-year project in a week.
 -----
-proverbs[]: Facebook wasn't built in a day
+proverbs[]: Facebook wasn't built in a day.
 -----
-proverbs[]: "Just ship" is no substitute for design
+proverbs[]: "Just ship" is no substitute for design.
 -----
-proverbs[]: Today's fashion is tomorrow's legacy
+proverbs[]: Today's fashion is tomorrow's legacy.
 -----
-proverbs[]: Learning obscure and strange languages, yields better understanding and broader horizons
+proverbs[]: Learning obscure and strange languages, yields better understanding and broader horizons.
 -----
-proverbs[]: The better job you do, the easier others discount the level of difficulty
+proverbs[]: The better job you do, the easier others discount the level of difficulty.
 -----
 proverbs[]: Testing is easier than debugging.
 -----